bahildebrand/foxhole-production-calculator/foxhole-production-calculator-cli/README.md

 }
 ```

+## Limitations

+Currently this tool only calculates the most optimal path through the dependency tree.
+Optimal in this case means optimizing for the fastest production rate, so choosing buildings that output more of a given resource than another.
+There may be situations where this is not ideal for your needs.
+For example you may want to build a factory that minimizes power input at the cost of slower output.
+For now we don't support those use cases, as it's difficult to enumerate all of the possible value functions that we could use to make decisions when traversing the dependency tree.

 ## Installation Instructions

 The suggested installation method is using [Cargo](https://doc.rust-lang.org/cargo/).
 If you do not have cargo installed follow the instructions for your OS at [rustup.rs](https://rustup.rs/).